 Looking for the best movies about money, investing, and wild stock trading?

 Films inspire, thrill, and entertain us.
 However, they also offer important lessons that you can apply to your professional or personal life, including strategies that can help you handle your finances the right way.
-As a matter of fact, documentaries or films based on money and the stock market will help you understand everything about the financial markets.
+As a matter of fact, documentaries or films based on money and the stock market will help you understand everything about the financial system.

 1. The Big Short (2015)

 The Big Short is a drama film based on a book by Michael Lewis.
 The movie is directed by Adam McKay and written by an American screenwriter Charles Randolph and McKay.
 The film explains complex financial concepts, such as collateralized debt swaps, subprime mortgages, and credit default swaps in layman's terms to you.
 It features cameo appearances by celebrities like Richard Thaler, Anthony Bourdain, Selena Gomez, and Margot Robbie to explain these concepts.
 All in all, the movie skillfully weaves drama and finance into an enthralling film that captivates you.
 Christian Bale, Steve Carell, Ryan Gosling, Brad Pitt, and Jeremy Strong are among the cast of The Big Short.

 2. Wall Street (1987)